esr360/One-Nexus/README.md

 |   |   |   |   |-- One-Nexus.scss
 ```

 So `One-Nexus.scss` is sent to the Sass compiler to create `app.css`, and likewise for `One-Nexus.js` and `app.js`.
-Notice the `config.json` file above - this is where any custom configuration for each UI module will be stored, effectively acting as the source of your project's UI configuration, this will be addressed in more detail later.
+Notice the `config.json` file above - this is where any custom configuration for the UI modules will be stored, effectively acting as the source of your project's UI configuration - this will be addressed in more detail later.

-One-Nexus is built using the [Synergy](https://github.com/esr360/Synergy) framework, which is what allows it to have configurable modules.
+One-Nexus is built using the [Synergy](https://github.com/esr360/Synergy) framework, which provides the functionality for configurable modules.

 > Read the [Synergy Documentation](https://github.com/esr360/Synergy) to learn more about modules and how to configure them